Leaf-Agriculture/docs/docs/configurations_overview.md

 #### enableOperationsSession
 If  set to `true`, it enables a new view of the field operation data, compiled by operator, implement and machines used in the operation.
 The information can be accessed in the [field operation session endpoint][17].
 The default is `false`.

+### Irrigation

+#### irrigationProcessingRange
+The retroactive time period (in months) to fetch irrigation activities from providers.
+The default is `12` so only irrigation data that occurred 12 months ago to present will be processed by Leaf.

 ### Synchronization